vivanks/System-Vault-And-It-s-Monitoring-using-Python/README.md

-﻿# Resources and Session Tracking/Locking System
+﻿# System to Track/Lock Resources and Session

 ## Base Variant
 System supports tracking/locking of resources like *Files, Folders, Image Files, Commands, any/all kind of files stored in folders*.
 The basic variant of the system features a folder locking system.
 The barebone library of python, OS was used to accompalish this: